Resistance Training

 Why muscle is a longevity organ

-Skeletal muscle is the largest endocrine organ in the body, producing myokines that affect glucose metabolism, inflammation, brain health, and immune function.
+Skeletal muscle is the largest endocrine organ in the body, producing myokines that affect glucose metabolism, inflammation, brain health, and immune function — including the transient IL-15 spikes that help rejuvenate the aging immune system (see immunosenescence).
 It's also the primary glucose disposal site post-meal — bigger and more insulin-sensitive muscle = better glycemic control.

 Beyond endocrine effects: